Insight: Understanding Family Law Mediation In Belleville, IL

 Our experience as Divorce Attorneys in Belleville, IL have given us an understanding that going through a divorce is never a simple process, but it doesn’t have to be nearly as stressful and contentious as some people make it out to be.

 There are times when you have no choice but to work through your disagreements in court, however, you shouldn’t assume that this is your only option.
 Have you heard of divorce mediation?
-In St. Clair County, it is becoming more common with each passing year?
+In St. Clair County, it is becoming more common with each passing year.

 With mediation, both parties work with a family law mediator to resolve issues.
 These issues can include but are not limited to property division, child custody and support and alimony.